Skip to main content

 Melanoma researchers are also looking to understand how best to use existing therapies.
 One pressing question had been whether it is better for people who have advanced melanoma with mutations in the BRAF gene to receive targeted drugs or immune checkpoint inhibitors first.

 An NCI-sponsored trial, DREAMseq, has helped answer this question.
-Patients with advanced melanoma were randomly assigned to receive either a combination of targeted drugs or a combination of immune checkpoint inhibitors.
+Patients with advanced melanoma were randomly assigned to receive either a combination of B-Raf-targeted drugs or a combination of immune checkpoint inhibitors.
 When their cancer recurred, they received the other combination.
-The study found that more people who received the immune checkpoint inhibitor combination first were still alive 2 years later than people who received the combination of the targeted drugs first.
+The study found that more people who received the immune checkpoint inhibitor combination first were still alive 2 years later than people who received the targeted drugs first.

 Harnessing the body’s immune cells